ZornsLemma/basictool/README.md

 * v0.09:
   * Add simple cross-compilation support to the makefile.
 Thanks to Ken Lowe for help with this.
   * Fix build error on Ubuntu 22.04.
 Thanks to shifters67 for reporting this.
+  * Fix Z flag after ASL instruction.
+Thanks to dp11 for the fix.